CodeMaxx/CodeMaxx.github.io/_posts/2016-05-10-SymEngine.md

 <center>A standalone fast C++ symbolic manipulation library.</center>

 This project marks the beginning of my journey with Open Source.
-I was introduced to this project by [@Sumith1896](https://github.com/Sumith1896) who was himself a [GSoC](https://summerofcode.withgoogle.com/) student in SymEngine in 2015.
+I was introduced to this project by [@Sumith1896](https://github.com/Sumith1896) who was himself a [GSoC](https://summerofcode.withgoogle.com/) student in [SymEngine](https://github.com/symengine/symengine/) in 2015.
 A large perentage of my open source contributions are in this project.
 Besides contributing code I also review PRs and participate in discussions.
 I got introduced to lots of advanced details of C++ and the produre of software developement.
 Lately I have been working on adding support for `Infinity`class which has a wide variety of used in mathematics systems.

-Here is a list of my previous contributions:
+A short description of [My Pull Requests](https://github.com/symengine/symengine/pulls?q=is%3Apr+author%3ACodeMaxx+is%3Aclosed) in SymEngine:

 1. [PR #678](https://github.com/symengine/symengine/pull/678)(**Merged**) - Wrote a python script to check for the presence of Trailing Whitespace in the code during continuous integration in Travis.